Maggie Suter

 Teri Hawthorne

 Teri currently serves as the Executive Director of Development at CHRISTUS.
 She works with organizations and businesses in the community to raise funds, promote events and build community awareness.
 Over the years, through her different managerial positions, she has developed relationships with donors, board members, volunteers, city agencies and private funders for educational and recreational programs.
-She previously served as The Arc of Greater Beaumont’s Executive Director and is still committed to supporting The Arc’s mission, “to improve the quality of life for individuals with intellectual and developmental disabilities to grow, live and learn in their community”.

 Teri is committed to work that enhances the mission of The Arc as well as her community.
 Teri has had the pleasure to serve on the NCE Steering Committee since 2019.
 She is also a proud member of the Spindletop Rotary Club, serves as treasurer of The Lumberton Education Foundation, and is a newly installed member of The Lamar University Alumni Board.
 In 2016, she was honored as one of Southeast Texas’s Top 40 under 40 professionals.